 The first thing to keep in mind is that the word hitch is often used to refer to different components, all of which are needed to tow your trailer.
 My truck has a hitch built into it, yet I still had to buy a hitch to tow my trailer.
 This stems from the fact there are many types of hitches, some of which have more components than others.
 Because of this you can buy nearly every part separately and are often referred to simply as a hitch.
 Let’s break down the components.

-For starters your vehicle will need to have a receiver installed on it.
+For starters, your vehicle will need to have a receiver installed on it.
 The Receiver will have a square socket that sticks out the back of the car.
-On lighter vehicles the Receiver may attach to the bumper.
+On lighter vehicles, the Receiver may attach to the bumper.
 These are not suitable for towing a travel trailer like an Airstream as it could well pull the bumper off the vehicle.
-For heavy loads you want a receiver that is attached to the frame of the vehicle.
+For heavy loads, you want a receiver that is attached to the frame of the vehicle.
 Receiver sockets come in a few different sizes, generally the bigger they are the more they are intended to tow.
-The steel frames also come in different weights called classes from class 1 to class 5 with the larger class having more towing capacity.
-For an Airstream you want a class 3 or better receiver.
+The steel frames also come in different weights called classes from class 1 to class 5 with the larger class having a greater towing capacity.
+For an Airstream, you want a class 3 or better receiver.

-Finally we have the Hitch Ball which is simply a metal ball on a post.
-They come in different sizes which you need to match to your trailers Coupler.
+Finally, we have the Hitch Ball which is simply a metal ball on a post.
+They come in different sizes which you need to match your trailers Coupler.
 The Coupler is simply the open socket the Hitch Ball rests in when the two are attached.
 It has a Latch to lock the ball into place.
-The Coupler on most trailers are attached to its Tongue.
-The Tongue is generally a V shaped frame on the front end of the trailer.
+The Coupler on most trailers is attached to its Tongue.
+The Tongue is generally a V-shaped frame on the front end of the trailer.

 Weight Distributing Hitches

 Some weight distributing hitches are also designed to control trailer sway which is when the trailer swings from side to side even though you are going straight.
-This is usually caused by cross wind hitting the trailer which can come from the environment or from passing or being passed by other vehicles at high speeds.
-The swing arms reduce sway somewhat as where other hitches promise to do so dramatically or eliminate it entirely.
-These mechanisms are refereed to as sway control and can take a few different forms but often involve extra struts attached to the tension bars giving them more horizontal resistance.
-You can also by third party sway control bars to use with a weight distributing hitch that does not have them.
+This is usually caused by crosswind hitting the trailer which can come from the environment or from passing or being passed by other vehicles at high speeds.
+The swing arms reduce sway somewhat, as where other hitches promise to do so dramatically or eliminate it entirely.
+These mechanisms are referred to as sway control and can take a few different forms but often involve extra struts attached to the tension bars giving them more horizontal resistance.
+You can also by third-party sway control bars to use with a weight distributing hitch that does not have them.

 Heavy Metal: what is my hitch weight?

-With the weight information in hand you can narrow down your search to hitch components that meet or exceed the weight of your trailer.
-Generally you want to look for something where your weight is inside the minimum and maximum range.
-A little too high is still better than too low but don’t over do it.
-With weight distributing too high a weight rating can make the hitch too stiff which can be hard on the suspension and make it more difficult to handle.
+With the weight information in hand, you can narrow down your search to hitch components that meet or exceed the weight of your trailer.
+Generally, you want to look for something where your weight is inside the minimum and maximum range.
+A little too high is still better than too low but don’t overdo it.
+With a weight distributing hitch, too high a weight rating can make the hitch too stiff which can be hard on the suspension and make it more difficult to handle.